Skip to contents

 └── README.md

-shinyelectron includes a ready-to-use workflow template.
-Copy it to your repository:
+shinyelectron ships a ready-to-run workflow at inst/templates/github-actions-build.yml.
+Copy it into your repo:

 package = "shinyelectron"